Searching for Realizations of Finite Metric Spaces in Tight Spans

 \subsection{Random metrics}

-Finally, we generated random metrics on $n$ points by choosing each pairwise distance uniformly between $10^6$ and $2\cdot 10^6$.
+Finally, we generated random metrics on a ground set with $n$ elements by choosing each pairwise distance uniformly between $10^6$ and $2\cdot 10^6$.
 The results are presented in Table~\ref{table:general}.
-Note that in this experiment it is not known whether \((G_D,\omega_D,\tau_D)\) contains an optimal realization of the given metric as a sub-realization.
+Note that in this experiment it is not known whether \((G_D,\omega_D,\tau_D)\) contains an optimal realization of the given metric as a subrealization.
 Therefore, the value $r_{\sg}$ is only a lower bound on the ratio between the length of the realization produced by our algorithm and the length of an optimal realization.